Ade2002/C-lang/README.md

 keywords for storing decimal numbers as a variable in C and for declaring the variable data type as whole a decimal number only.

+# const

+this is a short form for constant, a keyword for storing blocks of constant variables in C before or after declaring the variable type.

 # format specifiers %d / %s / %f

 this are placeholder for variables in c,each for integers, strings and decimals respectively.